 Hotels may place a “hold” for your expected stay on your credit or debit card.
 That can be a hassle with a credit card if it means you don’t have the funds to make other purchases.
 But it can cause real problems with your debit card because a hold essentially “freezes” money in your bank account.
 Checks may bounce even though you may have enough money in your account to pay the bills.
 Gas stations and rental car companies also put holds on your card for the full amount of the charge and sometimes an additional percentage.

-Credit card fees are common.
-Annual fees, over-the-limit fees, bounced check fees, and late fees have all been on the rise, according to research by the non-profit organization Consumer Action.
+Credit card fees are fairly common.
+Annual fees, over-the-limit fees and late fees are all items you have be on the lookout for as you sign up for and use credit cards.
 You should be able to avoid fees, however, if you are very careful to make sure every bill gets paid on time.
 If you are charged a penalty, ask your card issuer to waive it.
-If you have a good payment history, you should be able to convince them to reverse the penalty.
+If you have a good payment history, you should be able to persuade them to reverse the penalty.

-On the other hand, most debit card fees have disappeared, though some issuers may still charge a small annual fee, monthly fee, or transaction fee (especially for PIN-based purchases).
+On the other hand, many debit card fees have disappeared, though some issuers may still charge a small annual fee, monthly fee or transaction fee (especially for PIN-based purchases).
+If you opt into overdraft protection, that could cost you, as well.
 Be sure to ask about fees when you sign up for a check card, and speak up right away if you find a new fee on your bank statement.

 A federal law called the Electronic Funds Transfer Act (EFTA) covers debit card transactions.
 Under that law, your card issuer can only hold you responsible for the first $50 if your debit card is lost or stolen, as long as you report it within two business days of learning about the problem.
 Wait too long, however, and you could be out much more.
 You could even lose your entire account balance plus any overdraft line of credit.